Chabad of Palm Beach offers to pay for Gary Levin's funeral expenses

 The Jewish Community Services Chabad of Palm Beach is offering to cover the cost of the funeral service and burial expenses for the Palm Beach Gardens man.

-The synagogue says Levin and his girlfriend Kathi Ginsberg aren't members but relied on their food donation branch The Kind Kitchen.
+The synagogue says Levin and his girlfriend Kathi Ginsberg aren't members but relied on its food donation branch The Kind Kitchen.

 "We're here to assist in any way possible.
 We're here to take care of whatever we can, and the community is really here to help you out," the rabbi said.